semioctave/Alexa-GoogleAssistant-Compatible-DeviceBridge/README.md

 Those who don't know much about Mqtt Protocol can refer the PDF uploaded above to get basic insight of ,how the Protocol works.

+We will use Adafruit io as our Broker in Mqtt system ,which provides free Mqtt cloud based Broker Service and NodeMCU based IoT device as client.

+Further we will build Applets using IFTTT to Make Alexa & Google Assistant to control our IoT device

+___